matiassingers/emoji-flags/readme.md

 - `names` - returns an array of all country names
 - `unicodes` - returns an array of all emojis reprensented as unicode

-Getter methods for all country codes, like:
+Getter methods for all country codes:
 ```js
 emojiFlags.GB;
 // => {